ldionne/mpl11/README.md

 [include](include) directory to your compiler's header search path and you are done.

 Note that a C++11 man-compiler is required.
-Currently, only Clang 3.5 can compile all the tests.
+Currently, only Clang 3.5 and GCC 4.9 can compile all the tests.
 However, a standard library is _not_ required at all.

 To compile the unit tests and the examples, you will also need [CMake][].
 Once you have it, you can go to the root of the project and do: